 One thing that has struck me in recent years is how the Second Reading might aid an interpretation of this parable:

-…for the creation was subjected to futility, not of its own will but by the will of the one who subjected it, in hope that the creation itself will be set free from its bondage to decay and will obtain the freedom of the glory of the children of God.
+. . . for the creation was subjected to futility, not of its own will but by the will of the one who subjected it, in hope that the creation itself will be set free from its bondage to decay and will obtain the freedom of the glory of the children of God.
 (Rom 8:20-21)

 The master let an enemy sow suffering into the good creation, with the hope and expectation that it would be sorted out in the harvest.
 One day all suffering will be gathered up and done away with.
 Until then, trying to sort the good from the bad only adds to the suffering.

-This latter point in amplified by Mimetic Theory, especially when complemented by Richard Rohr‘s understanding of Contemplative Spirituality as an unthinking of dualistic thinking.
-(See his recent book Silent Compassion.)
+This latter point is amplified by Mimetic Theory, especially when complemented by Richard Rohr‘s understanding of Contemplative Spirituality as an un-thinking (verb not adjective) of dualistic thinking.
+(See his book Silent Compassion.)
 The parable could also be read, in fact, as portraying the results of our fall into sin in terms of the dualistic thinking that comes from the Knowledge of Good and Evil (Gen 2:17; 3:1-7).
-The serpent sowed the weed of dualistic thinking.
+The serpent sowed the weeds of dualistic thinking.
 God created us in God’s image, as creatures who are able to experience the Oneness of all creation in imitation of God’s loving desire.
-But instead we bit the apple of catching desire from our fellow creatures in ways that lead to the dualistic thinking of judging everything good or evil.
+But instead we bit the apple of catching desire from our fellow creatures in ways that lead to the dualistic thinking of judging everything in terms of good or evil.
 We’ve bitten the apple of trying to sort the wheat from the weeds before the harvest of God’s love, and it destroys that which is good, too.
 What the enemy has sown is chiefly the desire to sort wheat and weeds that itself becomes the number one reason for suffering.
 The creation longs for the children of God to get their act together.
 We need to learn to pray in the Spirit — the kind of prayer that teachers like Rohr are helping to revive — so that things work together for good (Rom.
 8:26-30).

 - Matthew has gotten it wrong and added a later allegorical interpretation that basically undoes what the original parable was meant to do.
 To accept this option prompts questions about how much else Matthew has gotten wrong in his Gospel.
 Do we discount him, for example, every time he throws in his favorite line about “weeping and gnashing of teeth”?
 (Matthew uses this phrase six times: Matt 8:12; 13:42, 50; 22:13; 24:51; 25:30.
 Luke uses it once at 13:28, which is closest to Matthew’s first instance in 8:12.
 Was this a phrase from Q that Matthew chose to repeat five subsequent times?)

 - Matthew is correctly recounting an instance of Jesus intentionally answering in a misleading way — in this instance, to his disciples in private, in exasperated answer to their lack of understanding, but confident, too, that they will have the means later to correct it.
 They will witness Jesus letting himself be plucked as a weed.
 In fact, this latter anticipation of what is to come might offer the key to a positive nonviolent reading — a reading in light of the kingdom of heaven choosing to openly suffer the violence of being sorted out as weeds.

 “Go and learn what this means, ‘I desire mercy, not sacrifice.’
 For I have come to call not the righteous but sinners.”
 (Matthew 9:13)”